 It’s pretty impressive really, and it explains why my body fat % went from 34% in May to 28% in December.
 My goal for 2026 is to get it under 25%

-Here is the whole image of the journey and my progress as of January 1, 2026 ….
+To put the journey in perspective, here is the whole image of the planned journey, along with my progress as of January 1, 2026 ….